FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/multiplicative_LSTM_for_sequence_based_recos.md

  sequential recommender with an LSTM representation.
 If you raise your eyebrow due to the usage of a inner product then be aware that [low-rank approximations] have been and still are one of the most successful building blocks of a recommender system.
-An alternative would be to replace the inner product with a deep feed forward network but in most likely this would also only just learn to perform an approximation to a inner product.
+An alternative would be to replace the inner product with a deep feed forward network but in most likely this would also only just learn to perform an approximation of an inner product.
 A recent paper [Latent Cross: Making Use of Context in Recurrent Recommender Systems] by Google also emphasizes the power of learning low-rank relations with the help of inner products.